biosimulations/biosimulations/docs/concepts/conventions/simulator-capabilities.md

 - Version;
 - Description;
 - URL for a standardized Docker image for the tool;
-- URL for documentation about about the tool;
+- URL for documentation about the tool;
 - Citations for the tool;
 - Citations for each algorithm supported by the tool;
 - Other identifiers for the tool such as for bio.tools, CRAN, or PyPI;
 - License for the tool;
 - The authors of the tool; and
-- Dates when the tool was submitted to the BioSimulators registry and last updated.
+- Dates when the tool was submitted to the BioSimulators registry and when it was last updated.

 ## Schema